Between the Species: Online

 Between the Species returned as an online-only publication in 2001, with the first issue (labelled issue 2) published in 2002; all issues published between 2002 and 2010 make up volume 13, after which it switched to single-issue volumes.
 The online version adopted the new name Between the Species: An Online Journal for the Study of Philosophy and Animals, and in 2010 an archive of the print journal was made available online.
 Volumes 15 and 16, published in 2012 and 2013 respectively, were the journal's first special issues, publishing peer-reviewed versions of selected papers from two interdisciplinary conferences in animal studies.
-Volume 17, published in 2014, included the journal's first interview.
-2018's volume 21 was a special issue dedicated in memory of Regan, who died in 2017.
+Volume 17, published in 2014, included the online iteration's first interview.
+2018's volume 21 was a special issue dedicated in memory of Tom Regan, who died in 2017.
+As of 2023, the editor-in-chief is Joseph Lynch.

+Related journals

 Between the Species is one of several journals that emerged in conjunction with the rise of the field of human-animal studies; others include Anthrozoös and Society & Animals.
-The organisation Animal Ethics describes Between the Species as a "well-known journal in animal ethics and animal philosophy"; other journals focused on philosophy and animals that the organisation identifies are the Journal of Animal Ethics, the Journal of Applied Animal Ethics Research, Relations: Beyond Anthropocentrism, and Politics and Animals.
+In a 2018 article, the organisation Animal Ethics describes Between the Species as a "well-known journal in animal ethics and animal philosophy"; other English-language journals focused on philosophy and animals that the organisation identifies are the Journal of Animal Ethics, the Journal of Applied Animal Ethics Research, Relations.
+Beyond Anthropocentrism, and Politics and Animals.
 The more general Journal of Agricultural and Environmental Ethics and the defunct Ethics and Animals are also identified.